 We have created a world that is more connected, transparent and open than ever before.
 More people live in prosperity than ever before.
-We have less wars, less poverty and less deceases that threaten our existence than ever before.
+We have fewer wars, less poverty and less deceases that threaten our existence than ever before.

 So, everything goes well right?
 No.

-We know 40% of the world population lives of less than 2$ a day.
+We know 40% of the world population lives on less than 2$ a day.
 A new social class has emerged in westernized societies with people suffering from precarity, which is a condition of existence without predictability or security.
 Opening the political doors on a global level to religious and/or nationalist movements.

 Today the wealth of the 62 wealthiest human beings equals the accumulated wealth of half the population on the planet.
 Making governments puppets of the corporate world.

 We also know we exhausted our planet’s natural resources.
 Climate change is not a forecast, it is a fact.
-Monetizing natural resources from deforestation, meat production to the global oil addiction is not sustainable.
+Monetizing natural resources from deforestation, meat production to global oil addiction is not sustainable.
 We will suffer from the desertification, changing ocean water currents and the temperature rise.
 It has already started on a global level.
 It endangers life on earth as we know it.

 All of this is the outcome of a dysfunctional system.

 As the founder of Everyday, I am committed to being on the question side to open valuable conversations on how we can move towards another culture, belief system or network that I call the Care Economy.
 A term introduced to me by Bela Hatvany.